JuliaPy/Conda.jl/README.md

 ## Bugs and suggestions

-Conda have been tested on Linux and OS X, and the code for Windows is present but untested.
+Conda have been tested on Linux, OS X, and Windows.
+It should work on all these platforms.

 Please report any bug or suggestion as an [issue](https://github.com/Luthaf/Conda.jl/issues)